Frequently Asked Questions

 How much does it cost?

-The tuition fees are 1.000 euros per semester for Portuguese nationals, and 3.500 euros for international students.
-The full program has four semesters.
+The tuition fees are 4.000 euros total (one year) for Portuguese nationals, and 7.000 euros for international students.
+The full program has two semesters.

-Tuitions are payed in a monthly basis.
+Tuitions are due in a monthly basis.
 International students pay the first three months in advance.

 If I only get Portuguese nationality after my application, will I be charged as an international student?